minprog/programmeren-1/problems/cs50/greedy/index.md

 > Incidentally, so that we can automate some tests of your code, we ask that your program's last line of output be only the minimum number of coins possible: an *integer* followed by `\n`.

-### 3. Testing

 When (almost) finished implementing the algorithm, it's time to test your program well.
 Run your program and see if it does indeed print `4` for the amount of 32 cents!
 And then change `amount` to 5 and see what it does.

-When satisfied with the results, we'll proceed to another important part of the program: allowing user input.
+When satisfied with the results, you have completed the basic implementation of the greedy algorithm.
+However, there is something still missing to make the program work with arbitrary input entered by users.
+That's the next step.

-## 4. User input
+## User input

 Your program currently has `amount` hardcoded into the program.
 You'll need to change it to allow a user to input an amount from the keyboard each time the program is run.
 As you can see in the example atop this problem document, input is actually given in *dollars*, not cents.
 Up until now you hardcoded the `amount` as cents.